 Brasher is an assayer.
 He knows well the doblon of Lima, a large gold coin worth 8 escudos and weighing 26 grams, whose name is anglicized to doubloon.
 Circa 1786, he produces in his workshop some Lima-type doubloons which are not fakes because their gold content is correct.

-The coin for sale had been the first Brasher doubloon that was described in the nineteenth century.
+On January 9, 2014, Heritage sold for $ 4.6M the other one from only two units in mint condition from an overall surviving total of six wing marked doubloons, lot 5100.
+It is graded MS63 by PCGS.
+This example had been in the nineteenth century the first Brasher doubloon to be described.
 It was at that time in the estate of an important dealer importer named Gilmor also known as an early collector of coins.

 This mercantile provenance strengthens the argument that the Brasher doubloon, earliest gold coin made for circulation in the United States, was designed to supersede the foreign currencies in large commercial operations.
 Other assumptions are however not rejected such as a promotional operation or a demonstration of know how.

 A half doubloon is kept at the Smithsonian.
 It was made with the same dies and a thinner planchet.
 Unlike the doubloons of the same year but in accordance with the two known Lima style doubloons, some trimming was required to adjust the weight.
 This half doubloon was perhaps an intermediate version for testing the dies.